Make your house move easier and less stressful with our handy relocation guide!

 - The costs apply to the tax year in which the move took place.

-- The new home is close to the place of work, and the old home wasn’t
+- The new home is close to the place of work, and the old house wasn’t

 Choose a suitable estate agent when selling and relocating to another area.

-This isn’t a time to mess about with the property market.
-Your priority is a quick house sale, so that may need to be reflected in your price expectations.
+Your priority is a quick house sale, so that may need to reflect your price expectations.
 You will also need to choose an estate agent with a track record of selling houses quickly.

-Regardless of how good your estate agent is, he or she won’t be able to guarantee a particular timescale for the sale of your property.
+Regardless of how good your estate agent is, they won’t be able to guarantee a particular timescale for the sale of your property.
 The open market is notoriously unpredictable, and it has the potential to ruin your plans for a quick sale.

 There’s no need for advertising, endless property viewings, price negotiations or conveyancing.
-You put the entire process in the hands of the house buying service and wait for your sale proceeds to arrive.
+Instead, you put the entire process in the hands of the house buying service and wait for your sale proceeds to arrive.

 Alternatively, if your move isn’t reliant on a speedy sale of your home, then consider all your selling options to maximise the sale price.